1KevinsWorld/Appraisal-tracker/README.md

-# Employee Management Frontend 🎯
+# Appraisal Tracker Frontend 🎯

-This is the frontend application for the Employee Management System, built to manage employee profiles, attendance, leaves, and projects.
+This is the frontend application for the Appraisal Tracker System, built to manage employee profiles, attendance, leaves, and projects.
 The application interacts with the backend API to provide a seamless user experience.

 ## 🚀 Features